rasviitanen/rvm/README.md

+# RVM
 RVM is a service where you can upload guest services and execute them in a sandbox.

-RVM uses a pooling allocatior with the following constraints:
+The guests have the following limits:
 * Limit of `268 KiB` of memeory per guests
 * `100_000_000` of starting fuel for each guest.

+## Quickstart

+Start service: `cargo run --release`

 Deploy: `curl --data-binary "@my-http-server.wasm" localhost:8002/deploy/my-http-server`

 Invoke: `curl -X GET -i http://127.0.0.1:8000/my-http-server/secret`

-# Host
-Run `cargo run --release` to start the host.
-It will listen for invokations on port `8000` and deployments on `8002`.
-The host uses OpenDAL to store the modules, right the file system will be used, but it's easy to change service.

-# Writing Guests for RVM
+# Writing guests for RVM
 You can write guests in any language you want, as long as it compiles to webassembly.
 This example uses python.